Unboxed-Software/solana-course/content/movie-review-pt1.md

 # Overview

 One of the most basic elements of a Solana program is the logic for handling instruction data.
 Most programs support multiple related functions and use differences in instruction data to determine which code path to execute.
-For example, instruction data may indicate that a client wishes to create a new piece of data or delete an existing piece of data.
+For example, two different data formats in the instruction data passed to the program may represent instructions for creating a new piece of data vs deleting the same piece of data.

-Since instruction data is provided to your program's entry point as a byte array, it's common to create a Rust data type to represent instructions in a more usable format.
+Since instruction data is provided to your program's entry point as a byte array, it's common to create a Rust data type to represent instructions in a way that's more usable throughout your code.
 This lesson will walk through how to set up such a type, how to deserialize the instruction data into this format, and how to execute the proper code path based on the instruction passed into the program's entry point.

 ## Rust basics